CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/HTTP-API.md

 ## Configure API Services

-To configure the HTTP API services, edit the `/etc/nginx/sites-available/nginx-restapi.conf` configuration file to enter the IP address on which the REST API listens, then run the `sudo systemctl restart nginx` command.
+To configure the HTTP API services, edit the `/etc/nginx/sites-available/nginx-restapi.conf` configuration file, enter the IP address on which the REST API listens, then run the `sudo systemctl restart nginx` command.

 ### IP and Port Settings